yagam11/yagam11.github.io/_tabs/about.md

 <h5>Who are you?</h5>
 <p>Hi, there.</p>
 <h5>Who are you?</h5>
 <p>Hi, I'm Yagam11.
 I'm a student and a developer.
-I'm interested in programming, web development, and game development.</p>
+I'm interested in programming, web development, and game development. (copilot generated)</p>